antonKuk/software_testing_project_assignment/project.md

     3. in case of no score or spare two pins' values add together and pins' list index jumps +2
     4. there is also roll() function which appends input values to the pins' list

-  - **Main.py** is file with several test functions which feed different pin values to game and check that result is correct. (more details  in section below)
+  - **Main.py** is a file with several test cases functions which feed different pin values to game and check that result is correct. (more details  in section below)

 - pycharm IDE will be used mainly for testing, debugging and refactoring python files (Main.py and BowlingGame.py)
 - game rules described in project assignment instructions (section above)